-Exception: State operated or licensed psychiatric hospitals or units when the individual's challenging behavior is due to an active substantiated Axis I diagnosis listed in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition or successor edition published by the American Psychiatric Association.
+Exception: State operated or licensed psychiatric hospitals or units when the individual's challenging behavior is due to active symptoms of a substantiated serious mental illness or serious emotional disturbance as defined in sec.
+100d of PA 258 of 1974.